-Randee Lipson Lawrence Ed.D. is a professor of adult education at National Louis University in Chicago and an avid nature photographer.
+Randee Lipson Lawrence Ed.D. is an emeritus professor of adult education at National Louis University in Chicago.
+Now living in Colorado, she is an avid nature photographer.
 Her work is deeply inspired by the paintings of Georgia O’Keeffe and the spirit of northern New Mexico.
 She teaches workshops on “learning to see” and is the author of “Artistic Ways of Knowing” and several other publications on the topic of learning through the intersections of mind, body, heart and spirit and artistic expression.

 A message from Randee Lipson Lawrence Ed.D.

 Photography has always been my way of connecting more deeply with the earth and nature.
 I see photography as an intuitive process encompassing mind, body, heart and spirit that heighten the senses.
 It has literally changed the way I look at the world.
 Creating photographic images has deepened my awareness of my surroundings, drawing my attention to the subtle shifts in light, texture and color, seasonal changes and weather patterns.
 While technique is important, the real artistry is in the emotional connection with the subject.
 I started as a film photographer in the 1970’s.